Abstracting the Traffic of Nonlinear Event-Triggered Control Systems: Notation and Preliminaries

 Observe that $\varepsilon_\zeta(t)$ resets to zero, at each sampling time $t_i$.
 By employing $\varepsilon_\zeta(t)$, we can write \eqref{snh} as:

-In ETC, the sampling times are defined as follows:
+In ETC, sampling times are defined as follows:

-and $t_0=0$, where $x_i=\zeta(t_i)$ is the last state measurement, $\phi(\cdot,\cdot)$ is the \textit{triggering function} and \eqref{trig_cond} is called \textit{triggering condition}.
-The difference $t_{i+1}-t_i$ is called \textit{inter-sampling time}.
-Each point $x\in\real^n$ in the state-space is associated to a unique inter-sampling time $\tau(x)$:
+and $t_0=0$, where $x_i=\zeta(t_i)$ is the last state measurement, $\phi(\cdot,\cdot)$ is the \textit{triggering function}, \eqref{trig_cond} is the \textit{triggering condition}, and $t_{i+1}-t_i$ is called \textit{intersampling time}.
+Each point $x\in\real^n$ is associated to a unique intersampling time $\tau(x)$:

-Typically, the triggering function $\phi$ is designed such that the ETC sampling scheme \eqref{trig_cond} guarantees certain performance specifications (e.g. stability, boundedness, etc.).
-In other words, the satisfaction of $\phi(\zeta(t),\varepsilon_\zeta(t))\leq0$ for all $t\geq0$ implies corresponding performance guarantees.
-The triggering function, between two sampling times $t_i$ and $t_{i+1}$, starts from a negative value $\phi(\zeta(t_i),0)<0$ (the measurement error is zero at sampling times) and remains negative until it becomes zero at $t_{i+1}^-$, when the state is sampled again, the measurement error resets to zero, the triggering function resets to a negative value and the control action is updated.
+Between two sampling times $t_i$ and $t_{i+1}$, the triggering function starts from a negative value $\phi(\zeta(t_i),0)<0$ ($\varepsilon_\zeta$ is zero at sampling times) and remains negative until it becomes zero at $t_{i+1}^-$.
+At $t_{i+1}^+$, the state is sampled again, the sampling-induced error resets to zero, the triggering function resets to a negative value and the control action is updated.